-tion and the knowledge of tongues, and causes men to be loved by their enemies even as by their friends.
+good reputation and the knowledge of tongues, and causes men to be loved by their enemies even as by their friends.

 XXXI.
-Foras, a great president, who appears in the
+FORAS, a great president, who appears in the form of a strong man and teaches the virtues of all herbs and precious stones, as well as logic and ethics; he makes men invisible, imparts wit, wisdom and eloquence, discovers treawith three heads, the first like a bull, the second like a man and the third like a ram.
+He has a serpent's tail, the webbed feet of a goose and he vomits fire.
+He rides an infernal dragon, carries lance and pennon and is the chief of the power of Amaymon.
+He must be invoked bareheaded, for otherwise he will deceive.
+He gives the ring of virtues, teaches arithmetic, sures and restores things lost.

-form of a strong man, and teaches the virtues of all herbs and precious stones, as well as logic and ethics; he makes men invisible, imparts wit, wisdom, and eloquence, discovers treasures, and restores things lost.
+XXXII.
+ASMODAY, a strong and powerful king, appears

-THE SEAL OF FORAS.
+THE SEAL OF ASMODAY